Difficulty-Controllable Cloze Question Distractor Generation: Related Work

-Difficulty-controllable cloze question distractor generation has thus emerged as a relatively new research domain.
+As such, difficulty-controllable question generation has emerged as a relatively new research domain.
 With the growing popularity of PLMs, recent works such as ~\citet{uto-2023-difficulty}, ~\citet{tomikawa-2024-difficulty}, and~\citet{park-2024-large} combine PLMs with Item Response Theory (IRT) to model and control question difficulty.
-While these approaches demonstrate the potential of IRT for systematic difficulty control, they typically require large sample sizes and substantial computational resources, which restrict their scalability and broader applicability~\cite{sireci-1992-utility}.
+However, the correlation between human and PLM-simulated IRT parameters remains unverified in the cloze domain, and validating this is challenging since reliable IRT estimation necessitates large-scale human response data~\cite{sireci-1992-utility}, which is unavailable in public datasets.
+Furthermore, such methods incur high computational costs, often requiring hundreds of models to simulate student responses~\cite{tomikawa-2024-difficulty}.
+Given these constraints, we adopt a more resource-efficient approach using a discrete difficulty metric, which is calibrated with expert annotations.